 In this policy "Personal Information" and "Sensitive Information" have the same meaning as under the Act.

 3. COLLECTION OF YOUR PERSONAL INFORMATION

-3.1 We only collect personal information from individuals that is necessary for what we do (such as psychological counselling, physical rehabilitation, adventure challenges, career coaching, membership services, veteran research and rehabilitation services, pension, advocacy and welfare services, accommodation services, financial support services and lottery services).
+3.1 We only collect personal information from individuals that is necessary for what we do (such as psychological counselling, physical rehabilitation, adventure challenges, career coaching, veteran research and rehabilitation services,).
 The types of information we may collect from you depends on the purpose for which we require the information and may include the following: